BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Educational.md

     linkStyle 42 stroke:#55f,stroke-width:2.0px

 ```
 The certification board validates the information submitted by Danika, and then wraps the Envelope and signs it before returning it to Danika.
 This is what gives the Envelope its power.
-Because it's signed, no one now needs to contact the board (as long as their public key is indeed stored in a PKI or at some other well-known site, to allow for validation).
+Because it's signed, no one now needs to contact the board (as long as their public key is indeed stored in a PKI, or at some other well-known site, to allow for validation).
 ```
 {
     CID(4676635a) [